Single Lane Roundabouts Planned For Meadows Place

 “Today, I would say the roundabouts are one of our more lauded efforts.
 Almost everyone is supportive.
 So much so, that we are constructing three additional roundabouts and the citizens are pressing us for completion dates.”

 “Roundabouts can be considered for a variety of reasons.
 The roundabout guide describes categories for selection that range from community enhancement and traffic calming, to safety improvements and operational benefits.”
-NOTE— You can pick up a copy of the Federal Highway Administration brochure at Meadows Place City Hall.

-On The Greener Side
+On the Greener Side:

 - Roundabouts offer significant safety benefits (accidents are typically less frequent and less severe than signalized intersections)

-- Access benefits to adjacent properties are often realized since they provide easy u-turns
+- Access benefits to adjacent properties are often realized since they provide easy U-turns

-- Smooth traffic operations due to continuous flow….congestion and delay is reduced
+- Smooth traffic operations due to continuous flow…congestion and delay is reduced

 - Traffic calming is provided due to reduced speeds at intersections